guysoft/Mqtt_Wifi_manager/README.md

 5. Save, and your ESP should connect and start sending the moisture data as a percentage
 6. If you want to enter the setup mode again, press the reset button quickly for sevral times, and you should get the access point page again.

 Thats it, enjoy.
-This is a crude hackaton code, so if you like it and want to PR and make it stable you are more than welcome!
+Some of this is still a crude hackaton code, so if you like it and want to PR and make it stable you are more than welcome!